ZhuofanShen/Rosetta-Enzyme-Design-Pipeline/match/README.md

 **Convert output CloudPDB files into FastDesign input files**

-Install Anaconda3 and PyMOL
+Install Anaconda3 in the /home/NetID/anaconda3 folder and then install the PyMOL module.
+If you have installed Anaconda3 on Amarel, skip this step.
+Go to https://repo.anaconda.com/archive/, select the newest Linux-x86_64 version and put it in the /home/NetID directory.
+> bash Anaconda3-2020.07-Linux-x86_64.sh

+> conda init

 > conda config --set auto_activate_base false

-> conda init
+> conda install -c schrodinger pymol

-> eval "$(~/anaconda3/bin/conda shell.bash hook)"

-Make sure that your Anaconda3 has the pymol module installed.
+Make sure that the Anaconda3 has initialized each time you login your Amarel account.
 > source ~/anaconda3/bin/activate

 Make staples across chain A and chain B